tonig-evo/3D_gaps/README.md

 ## Added filtering steps
 Alignments can be optimised further, python scripts are provided:
-  - realignment (muscle) and comparison with initial alignment
+  - realignment (e.g. muscle or prank) and comparison with initial alignment (Simply read in alignments and compare species by species)
-  - pairwise_paml
+  - pairwise_paml (script in Pairwise_filter)
-  - Gblocks (site filter)
+  - Gblocks (script in Site_filter)
-  - Zorro (site filter)
+  - Zorro (script in Site_filter)
+  - Apply filters (example script in join_filters, needs to be customised)